acdlite/recompose/docs/API.md

 ): HigherOrderComponent
 ```

 Specifies props to be passed by default to the base component.
-Similar to `withProps()`, except the props from the owner take precedence over props provided to the HoC.
+Similar to `withProps()`, except the props from the owner take precedence over props provided to the HOC.

-Although it has a similar effect, using the `defaultProps()` HoC is *not* the same as setting the static `defaultProps` property directly on the component.
+Although it has a similar effect, using the `defaultProps()` HOC is *not* the same as setting the static `defaultProps` property directly on the component.

 ### `renameProp()`